williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 ## Test Your Authorization Server Configuration

 Once you have followed the above instructions to set-up and/or customize your Authorization Server, you can test it by sending any one of the API calls that returns OAuth 2.0 and/or OpenID Connect tokens.

+> NOTE: The `{authorizationServerId}` for the default server is `default`.

 A full description of Okta's relevant APIs can be found here: [OAuth 2.0 Authorization Operations](/docs/api/resources/oauth2.html#authorization-operations).

 We have included here a few things that you can try to ensure that your Authorization Server is functioning as expected.